 Our business and affairs are managed under the direction of our Board of Directors.
-The number of directors will be fixed by our Board of Directors, subject to the terms of our second amended and restated articles of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering, Our Board of Directors is presently comprised of nine members.
+The number of directors will be fixed by our Board of Directors, subject to the terms of our second amended and restated articles of incorporation and amended and restated bylaws.
+Our Board of Directors is presently comprised of nine members.

-If authorized by a resolution of our Board of Directors, directors may be elected to fill any vacancy on the Board of Directors, regardless of how such vacancy shall have been created.
-Newly created directorships, resulting from any increase in the number of authorized directors, or from any vacancy in the Board of Directors, may be filled only by a majority vote of the directors then in office, though less than a quorum, or by the sole remaining director, or, to the extent required by the amended and restated articles of incorporation or if there are no directors, by the shareholders, and directors so chosen shall hold office until such director's successor shall have been duly elected and qualified.
+If authorized by a resolution of our Board of Directors, directors may be appointed to fill any vacancy on our Board of Directors, regardless of how such vacancy shall have been created.
+Newly created directorships, resulting from any increase in the number of authorized directors, or from any vacancy in our Board of Directors, may be filled only by a majority vote of the directors then in office, though less than a quorum, or by the sole remaining director, or, to the extent required by the amended and restated articles of incorporation or if there are no directors, by the shareholders, and directors so chosen shall hold office until such director's successor shall have been duly elected and qualified.
 No decrease in the number of authorized directors shall shorten the term of any incumbent director.